hashicorp/terraform-guides/infrastructure-as-code/aws-lambda-ec2-lifecycles/README.md

  * Set the `slack_hook_url` variable to the URL you generated in step #1.
  * Set any tags that you want to be considered mandatory in the `mandatory_tags` variable.
 This is a comma separated list, with no spaces between items.
  * Set the `reap_days` and `sleep_days` to your liking.
 These represent the number of days after launch that an untagged instance will be stopped and terminated respectively.
+ * Leave the `is_active` variable set to 0 for testing.
+You must set this to 1 or True if you want to activate the scripts.
+0 or False means reporting mode where nothing is actually stopped or terminated.
  * Save the `variables.tf` file.

 ### Step 3: Run Terraform Plan